 Our focus is to intelligently connect the Capital Markets.
-At a high level, the Capital Markets connect spenders with savers in every area of the global economy.
-These connections are how countries borrow capital to invest in their infrastructure, how companies raise money to build new factories and products, and how everyone saves for trips, unforeseen expenses, and retirement.
+At a high level the capital markets connects entities in every area of the global economy.
+These connections are how countries borrow capital to invest in infrastructure, how companies raise money for expansion and how individuals save for major life events.

-As the industry has evolved, and new regulation and legislation has been introduced, cracks have emerged in the existing infrastructure that connects the capital markets.
-The business model of research distributing brokerages, and independent research providers was forced to adapt with an unfortunate consequence: a major drop in the universe of topics covered by research, and the amount of analysis available across asset classes, regions and products.
+As the industry has evolved and new regulation and legislation has been introduced, cracks have emerged in the existing infrastructure that connects the capital markets.
+The business model of research distributing brokerages and independent research providers was forced to adapt.
+An unintended consequence was a major drop in the universe of topics covered by research and the amount of analysis available across asset classes, regions and products.

 Companies can’t raise capital, countries can’t invest in the infrastructure of tomorrow, and people have less economic freedom as their investments yield a lower return – the standard of living globally is diminished.

 We are here to reverse that trend by leveraging cutting edge technology to innovate on the distribution, discovery and consumption of market moving information.